salmamandi/Personalized_model_emotion_recognoition/README.md

 # Personalized_model_emotion_recognoition
 Data folder: It contains file for each user.
-Each file has 89 features.
+Each file has 89 features.Column name "NewTarget" contains label.

 model_userwise: It is the code file.
 This code runs for one user at a time.I haven't used any loop, so that I can observe each user separately.